ErikaKoro/PDS4/README.md

 Run `make run_knn` in order to run the executable for the KNN algorithm for all points of the dataset.

 ### 5.5. mpi
 Run `make run_mpi` in order to run the executable for the distributed solution for the KNN algorithm.
-To change the number of hosts change the host file in the `PDS4` deirectory.
-The default number of is 8 slots on the locallhost.
+To change the number of hosts change the host file in the `PDS4` directory.
+The default number is 8 slots on the locallhost.

 ### 5.6.
 Clean
 Run `make clean` to clear all the object and executable files.
 For more information on the command line arguments read bellow.